 |Backup and restore can be initiated from anywhere, using any computer, tablet, or smartphone.||If the Internet goes down on your side or on your cloud provider’s side, you won’t have access to any of your information.|

 As you can see, there are many pros and cons of each setup.
-For this reason, SysGen often recommends a hybrid model to clients – meaning a combination of both in-house and cloud-based solutions.
-Going hybrid gives clients the best of both worlds.
 Having some in-house server hardware can be suitable for companies that do not want to rely on the Internet.
-And at the same time, businesses can reap the benefits of a cloud solution, such as Microsoft Exchange email, to allow users to connect from anywhere with a high degree of uptime.
-SysGen actually guarantees 99.99% uptime to its clients with cloud-based email.
+And at the same time, businesses can reap the benefits of a cloud solution, such as Office 365, to allow users to connect from anywhere with a high degree of uptime.

-A hybrid server model also gives companies greater data security.
+Another option, a hybrid server model gives companies strong data security and a mix of both worlds.
 For example, with a SysGen hybrid model, clients can back up their data to an onsite server as well as a cloud solution.
 SysGen’s backup solution partner, Datto, introduces next-gen backup, disaster recovery, and business continuity solutions.
 Read more about backup solutions in our blog post, “Five key questions to ask about your backup solution”.

-Either way – cloud, ground, or fog, SysGen can help you determine the right set up to meet your specific business needs.
+Either way – cloud, in-house, or hybrid, SysGen can help you determine the right set up to meet your specific business needs.